-8. Notice of Elections
+5. Notice of Elections

-- 8.1 Adequate notice must be given of all elections.
-This will normally mean a notification posted directly to all members entitled to vote or inclusion in a CIM publication that is sent to all members (or all members entitled to vote).
-Notice of an election should also be placed on the CIM website. - 8.2 Notice of the election will be given at least one month before the closing date for nominations. - 8.3 The notice of the election will include - What the election is for - The number of vacancies to be filled (if known) and from which geographic locations - How to nominate or be nominated - Who is eligible to be a candidate - Who is eligible to nominate a candidate - The closing date for nominations and the timetable for the elections - Any other information considered by the Returning Officer to be necessary in order to facilitate the election.
+- 5.1 Adequate notice must be given of all elections.
+This will normally mean a notification sent directly to all members entitled to vote or inclusion in a CIM publication that is sent to all members (or all members entitled to vote).
+Notice of an election should be prominently placed on the CIM website until the closing date for nominations. - 5.2 Notice of the election will be given at least one month before the closing date for nominations. - 5.3 The notice of the election will include - What the election is for - The number of vacancies to be filled (if known) and from which geographic locations - How to nominate or be nominated - Who is eligible to be a candidate - Who is eligible to nominate a candidate

-8.4 The nomination forms will be made available to members on the website, and will also be posted or emailed to members on request.
+- The closing date for nominations and the timetable for the elections - Any other information considered by the Returning Officer to be necessary in order to facilitate the election. - 5.4 The nomination forms will be made available to members on the website and will also be posted or emailed to members on request.

-9. Eligibility to be a Candidate
+6. Eligibility to be a Candidate